 Weaned elephant seal pups.
 Photo by Kathleen M. Wong

 The island also supports nesting colonies of sea birds, including Brandt's cormorants, western gulls, pelagic cormorants, rhinoceros auklets, pigeon guillemots, Cassin's auklets, and black oystercatchers.
 There are very few places on earth with higher densities of large animals.

 Researchers are accommodated in the historic buildings of the former Coast Guard light station.
 Due to the highly sensitive habitats and protected marine mammals and seabirds on the island, reserve use is restricted to scientific research.
 Researchers should contact the manager before submitting an application.

 The California Department of Parks and Recreation coordinates limited guided tours of elephant seal breeding grounds on the mainland.
 For visitor information and tour reservations.

-Go to Año Nuevo State Parks
+Año Nuevo State Reserve Website

 - Northern elephant seals: effects of low-frequency sound in the marine acoustic environment; geographic-reference behavior during migrations; buoyancy and swimming effort; predator-prey relationships with white sharks; and developmental physiology of pups during natural, prolonged fasts.